Robson04/dialog-pages/README.md

 ```pawn
 ShowPlayerDialogPages(playerid, dialogid, dialogstyle, caption[], info[], button1[], button2[], maxitemslist = 15, nextbutton[] = "Next page", lastbutton[] = "Previous page", bool:dynamic = false);
 ```
+Dialog-Pages cooperates with large strings which means you can enter whatever you want.
+Now you can fit a lot of content into one dialog.